rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 book.summary("Bater", "Chen")
 => "Ruby is the best - Chen, Bater (2020)"
 ```
 We have a book class.
 It has two attributes: `title`, and `year_published`.
 The `initialize` method is called when we `new` a book object.
 Book class only has one instance method called `summary`.
-It needs two parameters: first_name and last_name.
+It needs two parameters: `first_name` and `last_name`.
 In Ruby, when we define the `attr_reader` as the attribute of the object, it will create the read method automatically.
 So we can call the instance variable directly by `title` to get `@title` return, same as `year_published`.

 This simple method works fine but is not good enough.
 Let's refactor it.